 Promotions Manager lets sellers configure various types of discounts on the items in their inventory.
 The promotions can run for a specified period of time and they can include specific items, or items chosen via a specified item criteria.

-Promotions Manager has two distinct types of discount promotions:
+Promotions Manager has the following types of discount promotions:

 - Item price markdowns – Known simply as markdown promotions, these are simple promotions where sellers temporarily "markdown" the price of a selected set of items.
 The discounts can be either a monetary amount or a percentage off the normal price.